 A significant portion of our retail deposits are fully FDIC-insured and are considered to be stable under the LCR Rule.
 Under the LCR Rule, the Company is required to categorize the full amount of any deposit that is above the FDIC limit as uninsured, even though the portion of that deposit that is within the FDIC limit would be insured.
 Under the LCR treatment, uninsured deposits will be higher than the level presented in our SEC filings.
-Our Q1 2023 Form 10-Q provides an estimate of the uninsured deposit amounts that excludes the portion of a deposit that is within the FDIC limit and is based on methodologies and assumptions used for our "Consolidated Reports of Condition and Income" (FFIEC 031) filed with the Federal Banking Agencies.
-The Q1 2023 Form 10-Q amount also excludes intercompany balances that are included in the LCR uninsured calculation.
-Our uninsured deposit amount disclosed in our Q1 2023 Form 10-Q was \$76.4 billion, which is less than the uninsured deposit amount for LCR purposes as of March 31, 2023 due to the treatment described above.
+Our Q3 2023 Form 10-Q provides an estimate of the uninsured deposit amounts that excludes the portion of a deposit that is within the FDIC limit and is based on methodologies and assumptions used for our "Consolidated Reports of Condition and Income" (FFIEC 031) filed with the Federal Banking Agencies.
+Our uninsured deposit amount disclosed in our Q3 2023 Form 10-Q was \$68.3 billion, which is less than the uninsured deposit amount for LCR purposes as of September 30, 2023 due to the treatment described above.
+Intercompany balances are excluded for both the LCR uninsured calculation as well as the uninsured amount reflected in the Q3 2023 Form 10-Q.